Adult supervising a child wearing floaties, a key practice for swimming safety.

 As a pool owner, you have a responsibility to keep it safe for your family and any guests.
 Regular maintenance goes beyond just keeping the water clean; it’s a key part of accident prevention.
 Make sure drain covers are secure and in good condition to prevent entrapment, check that ladders and handrails are stable, and keep life-saving equipment like a ring buoy and a reaching pole nearby.
 Neglecting pool safety can lead to devastating injuries, which can fall under premises liability.
 Consistent upkeep ensures your pool remains a source of fun, not a hazard.

-Build Your Child’s Water Safety Skills
+Teaching Your Child Essential Water Safety Skills

 While watching your kids is the most important thing you can do, giving them the skills to handle themselves in the water adds a crucial layer of protection.
 It’s about empowering them with competence and confidence, so they know what to do if they find themselves in a tricky situation.
 This process starts with formal lessons and continues with ongoing conversations and practice.
 By focusing on these skills, you’re not just teaching them to swim; you’re teaching them how to be safe and respect the water for life.
 If an accident does happen, knowing who to turn to for legal guidance is essential.
 Our team is experienced in premises liability cases and can help you understand your options.